hauhaut/Madlab/README.md

 # Introduction

-NeuroForge is an advanced AI development studio designed to streamline the process of dataset management, model training, and evaluation.
+Madlab is an advanced AI development studio designed to streamline the process of dataset management, model training, and evaluation.
 It combines a robust Node.js/Express backend with a powerful Python-based training engine and a modern React frontend.

 ## Features